slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt.md

   * Gradle
 * Run Your Bolt App in 3 Minutes
   * Use **bolt-jetty**
-  * Start the App with Two Env Varaibles
+  * Start the App with Two Env Variables
   * OK, What about Spring Boot?
 * Getting Started in Kotlin
   * Make Sure If It Works